byllyfish/finsy/docs/switch_options.md

 ## p4force (default = False)

-Setting `p4force` to true will force the pipeline to be uploaed to the switch, even if a pipeline with the same "cookie" is already configured.
+Setting `p4force` to true will force the pipeline to be uploaded to the switch, even if a pipeline with the same "cookie" is already configured.
 The default behavior is to check the current pipeline's cookie first.

-Forcing the pipeline to be uploaded will erase the forwarding state of the switch.
+Forcing the pipeline to be uploaded will reset the forwarding state of the switch.

 ## device_id (default = 1)

 The Device ID to use in the P4Runtime protocol.